 - Emergency response telephone number

 CHEMTREC offers online hazmat training in the following courses:

-General Awareness, Safety and Security
+Hazmat General, Safety and Security Awareness

 The U.S. Department of Transportation requires the general awareness training specified in 49 CFR Part 172.704 be taken every three years if you handle dangerous goods.
 This course meets the U.S. DOT requirements and will cover an introduction to hazardous materials and dangerous goods, training requirements and why training is important.
 It will also cover which agencies set the requirements and the publications which state their requirements.
 You will learn the transportation chain including shipper and operator responsibilities as well as dangerous goods classifications.
 The course will also give you an overview of how to mark and label packages correctly and how to correctly document hazmat shipments.

 If your company ships hazardous materials in the United States, you must comply with the U.S. Department of Transportation’s Code of Federal Regulations 49 CFR.
 The 49 CFR requires that employees involved in shipping hazardous materials within the United States receive training (49 CFR, Subpart H, Section 172.704).
 In our 49 CFR course you will learn what type of training is required and the responsibilities of those shipping hazardous materials by ground in the United States.
 This course will show you how to pack, mark and label items as well as how to prepare shipping papers according to 49 CFR.
 The course also provides safety and security awareness and emergency response guidance.